Snow, rain slam California as Michigan shivers without power

 “It looks like we’re in Tahoe almost,” he said as flakes fell steadily.
 “It’s like a powder day, pretty fluffy snow.”

 In other storm-battered parts of the country, though, the beauty was lost on most.
 The weather has closed major roads, caused pileups, closed schools and snarled air travel.
-More than 300 flights were canceled and over 3,000 delayed as of midday Friday, according to FlightAware.com.
+More than 300 flights were canceled and over 4,000 delayed, according to FlightAware.com.

 Much of Portland, Oregon, remained shut down Friday with icy roads not expected to thaw until Saturday after the city's second-heaviest snowfall on record this week — nearly 11 inches.